Punnapra-Vayalar uprising: After effects

-Family sources indicate that C. P., himself, was not in favour of independence but only greater autonomy and that a favourable agreement had been reached between C. P. and the Indian representatives by 23 July 1947 and accession to the Indian Union could not be carried out only because it was pending approval by the Maharajah.
-Nevertheless, an assassination attempt was made on C. P. by K.C.S.
+Family sources indicate that C. P. himself was not in favour of independence but only greater autonomy and that a favourable agreement had been reached between C. P. and the Indian representatives by 23 July 1947 and accession to the Indian Union could not be carried out only because it was pending approval by the Maharaja.
+Soon, an assassination attempt was made on C. P. by K.C.S.
 Mani who was an activist of a Socialist group, on 25 July 1947 during a concert commemorating the anniversary of Swathi Thirunal Rama Varma.

 Views

 Historian Manu S. Pillai described Punnapra-Vayalar as an Ezhava uprising against the Travancore Kingdom and its Nair aristocracy.
 The communists who took part in Punnapra revolt were mostly coir workers of Rural Alappuzha.
 They still form the backbone of Communist parties in Kerala even today.

 Punnapra-Vayalar is described by Robin Jeffrey as the only moment in history when an organised working class led an armed revolt against a British-backed kingdom.